...

 A. 100% Ownership and Control

-A sole proprietorship requires a comparatively smaller amount of money initially.
-Low registration fees and no minimum capital make it suitable for freelancers, entrepreneurs, and small business owners.
+Low registration fees and no minimum capital make this perfect for freelancers, consultants, or small business owners.
+Save your cash for growth.

 H. Full Profit Retention